rintnetwork/front-end/src/content/whitepaper/index.md

 ## User Acquisition Engine {#user-acquisition-engine}

 Achieving our mission ultimately requires one thing: widespread end-user adoption.
-Using the Reyna Network Token, we can design mechanisms for growth that have been tried and tested in Web 2.0, whilst providing greater transparency and better alignment of incentives for participants.
+Using the Reyna Limited Token, we can design mechanisms for growth that have been tried and tested in Web 2.0, whilst providing greater transparency and better alignment of incentives for participants.

 The reyna Acquisition Engine provides a cryptographically provable and transparent means of growing the user base.
 The reyna Acquisition Engine functions as a network level acquisition model and Lifetime Value (henceforth known as LTV) claims market, based on the reyna Team’s experience in user acquisition strategy.
 This is an area with many moving parts, so it remains a research topic and is subject to change.